 Communicating effectively in a foreign language can be challenging, but these tips can help you navigate conversations more easily.

-When speaking English, use simple words and phrases, and speak slowly and clearly.
-This can help the listener understand you better, even if their English proficiency is limited.
+When you speak English, be sure to use simple words and sentences and speak slowly and clearly.
+This can help the person understand you better, even if they don’t speak English very well.

-Carry a notepad and pen to draw pictures or write down important information.
-This can be especially useful when asking for directions or explaining something complex.
+Remember to bring a notepad and pen with you so you can draw or write down important things.
+This can help a lot when you need to ask for information or explain something hard.

 Language Apps and Translation Tools